-Construction Services personnel works closely with owners, engineers, architects and contractors to be the “eyes and ears” through all phases and functions of the construction process.
+Construction Services personnel work closely with owners, engineers, architects and contractors to be the “eyes and ears” through all phases and functions of the construction process.

-They build trusting partnerships and protect a client’s interests by constructing each project with conformity, approved plans and specifications.
+They build trustworthy partnerships and protect a client’s interests by constructing each project with conformity, approved plans and specifications.

 A successful team focuses on maintaining collaborative relationships, implementing a trusted advisor approach and being proactive in offering smart, innovative solutions to every challenge.
 You might even view the work these teams perform as a public service, given the growth and large amounts of development occurring today.

 Here are five things you may not have known about Construction Services:

 1. The lineup of services includes the following:

 - Construction management (including all aspects of project administration)